Amazon Prime Day 2018: The best deals still available (Tuesday update)

 Amazing prices on SD cards, USB flash drives, SSDs and more

 Need more space on your PC, phone, camera -- or any other digital device?
 We're seeing amazing deals on storage products from SanDisk and other top-notch storage vendors.
-We're talking 128GB for $22.Get a 128GB SanDisk USB flash drive for $22
+We're talking 128GB for $22.See the 128GB SanDisk USB flash drive at Amazon

 Have a new Mac or PC?
 Here's a flash drive with both standard USB and USB-C connectors for just a big more.